 If your toes get painfully bent in a claw-like position, it’s likely hammertoe.
-This condition can make it difficult to wear shoes or even walk normally, but the minimally invasive procedures at Arizona Foot and Ankle Medical Center in Laveen, Arizona, can help.
+This condition can make it difficult to wear shoes or even walk normally, but the minimally invasive procedures at Arizona Foot and Ankle Medical Center in Chandler and Laveen, Arizona, can help.
 Expert podiatry specialists Kyle Durfey, DPM, and Brian Hiapo, DPM, are ready to treat hammertoe and other frustrating foot and ankle conditions using the latest and most advanced solutions.
 Book your appointment online or by phone now.

 Hammertoe occurs when one or both of the joints in your toes bend upward like a claw.
 This condition can affect all toes except the big toe, and it may occur in all four of these toes at once.
 There are two kinds of hammertoe, flexible and rigid.